neondatabase/website/content/docs/guides/sequelize.md

 });
 ```

 This code sets up a simple API with two endpoints: `/authors` and `/books/:authorId`.
-The `/authors` endpoint returns a list of all the authors, and the `/books/:authorId` endpoint returns a list of books written by the specific author with the given `authorId`.
+The `/authors` endpoint returns a list of all the authors, and the `/books/:authorId` endpoint returns a list of books written by the specific author for the given `authorId`.

 Run the application using the following command: